neato0079/art-archives/README.md

 # art-archives
-A node programe for archiving art from twitter in case it dies.
+A node program for archiving art from twitter in case it dies.

 Run the program with either of the following commands: